INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Dataset Generation

 \subsection{FullObs Generation}

-FullObs instances require the learner to match $\Target$ across $k$ fully observed worlds.
+FullObs instances require a candidate formula to match $\Target$ across $k$ fully observed input worlds.
 The challenge is constructing worlds that make the gold concept \emph{highly constraining}---i.e., that eliminate a large fraction of plausible shortcut or structurally different hypotheses, even though the gold formula is not guaranteed to be uniquely identified by the finite worlds.

 \textbf{Hypothesis pool.} We maintain a frozen pool of ${\approx}1{,}500$ candidate hypotheses organized into three tiers: (i) simple shortcuts (atomic predicates, $\QD=1$ formulas with AST $\le 10$); (ii) near-miss mutants of gold formulas (predicate swaps, guard drops, argument permutations); (iii) structurally complex distractors ($\QD = 2$, larger AST).